 Fast forward to 2020 when we've all forgotten about common sense issues like limiting screen time and reusing our plastic bags and it's now all about the virus.
 Sigh...

 Device use with your kids is at an all time high.
 The all important tablet for remote school is really a problem.
 There are a few tips to keep devices from hurting their muscles and young, malleable and developing spines.
 First, try to keep the tablet at eye level so they don't need to look down.
 Using a tablet holder stacked on top of books can really help with this.
+This video can help with remote learning tips.

 Secondly, if your kid's device has a removeable keyboard so that the screen can be placed at eye level and the keyboard can be used with their elbows comfortably bent at 90 degrees, that would be the best case scenario.